priyankakukreja267/priyankakukreja267.github.io/blog/_posts/2021-05-18-confidence-interval-first-principles.md

 tags: [ML@scale, Statistics]
 ---
-You would often hear Confidence Interval thrown around casually when your product metrics are too noisy or varying so much day over day that it looks nothing short of spooky wizardry.
+You would often hear Confidence Interval thrown around casually when your product metrics are too noisy and varying so much day over day that it looks nothing short of spooky wizardry.
 Well, stabilizing and understanding those metrics are a job for another day.
 For now, let's delve deeper into what Confidence Interval (CI) _really_ means and how you can apply it for your sprawling large scale Machine Learning application.

-Imagine yourself in the middle of a lush green apple orchard, and like most worshipper of data, you wonder what would be the mean weight of an apple in this orchard?"
+Imagine yourself in the middle of a lush green apple orchard, and like most worshippers of data, you wonder:
+> ### *What would be the mean weight of an apple in this orchard?*

 A brute force solution would be to aggregate the weight of every single apple, and get its mean.
 Of course, this does not scale well as your population size (the number of apples) increases to several orders of magnitude greater than what your instrumentation can support.
 Is there a better way?
 Indeed there is.
 You could simply pick a few apples at random, and find their mean weight.
-We call this batch a sample, and the mean of this sample as the "estimate", unlike the mean of the entire population of apples, and hence was a **"population parameter"**.
+We call this batch a sample, and the mean of this sample as the "estimate", unlike the mean of the entire population of apples which was a **"population parameter"**.

 But is this estimate the same as the true population parameter?
 The simplest way to verify this is to get another batch of apples, weigh them and duly report back.
 Alas, you would very likely observe that the mean weight is different this time.